szymanskir/ShipsExplorer/README.md

 # Ships Explorer

-Shiny Explorer is a shiny app that visualizes the longest travelled distance between two consecutive observations.
+Ships Explorer is a shiny app that visualizes the longest travelled distance between two consecutive observations.
 The app is available on shinyapps under the following [link](https://ryszard-szymaski.shinyapps.io/shipsexplorer/).

 ![app screenshot](.images/app-screenshot.png)